veitorman/Waybar-Configurator-GUI/README.md

 -load custom themes that you made without having to export them, just click and load them.

+---
+#kNOWN ISSUES (listed by the community)
+-it doesn't add the " " in some tags
+-sliders don't do anything

 So i hope this is usefull, im willing to make more of this for hyprland - arch - wayland users because i really like it and i kinda try to make people feel more comfortable using arch.